lucianoayres/blog/_posts/2024-12-08-A-Practical-Guide-to-Using-Ollama-Structured-JSON-Output.md

 ## Get the Code

 Access the complete code on [GitHub](https://github.com/yourusername/ollama-structured-outputs-demo).
-Clone the repository, install dependencies, and run the examples in the `examples` folder to try out Ollama’s structured JSON output.
+Clone the repository, install dependencies, and run the examples to try out Ollama’s structured JSON output.

 ## Sources & Resources